Raneemrami/ELO2-OCD-patients-analysis/README.md

 **one**: using HADS (to measure anxiety and depression) with a threshold of 8 classify people to:

 * anxiety symptoms only
-* depression symptoms only
 * depression and anxiety symptoms

-**Two**: study the differences and correlations between the above categories and other problems like childhood trauma and coping style, as well as OCD severity and other symptom dimensions.
+**Two**: study the differences between the above categories and other problems like childhood trauma and coping style, as well as OCD severity and other symptom dimensions.

 **Three**: build an ML model to predict the above classes based on things like CATS score (Child abuse and trauma scale), Coping style (active coping and planing) from the COPE scale, experiential avoidance scale as well as OCD symptoms severity and type.

-Correlations between features and co-occurring mental problems (anxiety, depression, None) are also going to be studied to inspect if they affect the presence of anxiety and/or depression.

 ## Data used